isha1210/isha1210/README.md

 - 👋 Hi, I’m @isha1210
 - Welcome to my Passion Projects on Physical design and STA
-- I am an electrical engineer, grad fom Purdue.
+- I am an electrical engineer, grad fom Purdue, ex-Intel employee.
 - You can reach me on my LinkedIn - https://www.linkedin.com/in/isha-gupta-07320b143

 <!---